The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 In this distribution, the mode is at 7 pounds.

-As another example, here’s the histogram of birthwgt_oz, which is the ounces part of birth weight.
+As another example, here’s the frequency table of birthwgt_oz, which is the ounces part of birth weight.

 decorate(xlabel="Ounces", ylabel="Frequency")